by Daniele Baggiani

 The Culture of Memory

-Herbert Antony Pokorni will not be forgotten.
-Every day, the volunteers of Gotica Toscana dedicate a thought of gratitude to these young Americans who fell in Italy for freedom.
-Continuing to remember them allows those born in times of peace to fully appreciate peace itself, never taking it for granted.
+Herbert Antony Pokorni will not be forgotten . .
+Continuing to remember them allows those born in peacetime to fully appreciate peace itself and never take it for granted.

 The Opportunity for an Historical Research